-- After a 20 minute bus ride to the Passo Costalunga (1745m/5725f), our walk starts steep up through woodland then across meadows to Rif Paulina (2125m/6972f).
+After a short bus ride to the Passo Costalunga (1745m/5725f), our walk starts steep up through woodland then across meadows to Rif Paulina (2125m/6972f).
 After a short break the path contours to the lunch stop at Rif Roda di Vael (2283m/7490f).
 The afternoon walk is all downhill, again crossing meadows and through woodland offering a wonderful view over Vigo di Fassa.

 Holiday Tour Leaders & Guides

-Val di Fassa is located in northern Italy and is nestled in the mighty spires of the Dolomites.
-The valley is in Ladinia, a cultural area where the local Ladin language is still the most commonly spoken language and the Ladinia flag can often be seen.
+Val di Fassa is located in northern Italy, nestled in the mighty spires of the Dolomites.
+As an area of outstanding natural interest and beauty, the Dolomites are a designated UNESCO World Natural Heritage Area.
+The valley is in Ladinia, a cultural area where the local Ladin language is still spoken and the Ladinia flag can often be seen.
 Italian is also spoken here, as is German due to the valley’s close proximity to the Italian province of Sudtirol where German is the native language.
-The Val di Fassa valley is the setting for a number of villages each with their own charm stretching from Moena to the south up to Canazei to the north.
-There are a vast number of chair lifts and cable cars to elevate you quickly to the main walking areas.
+The Val di Fassa valley is the setting for a number of villages each with their own charm stretching from Moena in the south to Canazei in the north.
+The area is popular as a winter sports resort; however, in the summertime, the region takes on another role as a prime destination offering endless options of mountain walks with an abundance of chair lifts and cable cars to elevate you quickly to the main walking areas.

 We are based in Vigo di Fassa (1382m/4534f) situated below the Catinaccio mountain group.
-Visitors will be enchanted by the beauty of these mountains which can also be easily reached from the town center by using the modern cable-car which leads directly to the panoramic plateau of Ciampedìe which is the starting point for many paths and mountain routes.
+Visitors will be enchanted by the beauty of these mountains which can be easily reached from the town center by cable car to the panoramic plateau of Ciampedìe, a starting point for many paths and mountain routes.
 Vigo became an important cross roads in 1895 when the first section of the Dolomites’ road was completed.
 This was the Nova Levante – Passo di Costalunga – Vigo di Fassa which opened up the Fassa Valley and allowed tourism to flourish.

 Further Travel Information

 Passport and Visa Requirements for U.S. Citizens.
 Passports must be valid for at least six (6) months beyond the intended date of departure.
-It is further recommended that your passport have at least four (4) blank pages in your passport.
+It is further recommended that your passport have at least four (4) blank pages.
 Non-EU visitors must obtain a stamp in their passport upon initial entry into a Schengen country.
-The border control official will stamp your passport, but at times some borders are unstaffed and in this case you will need to request a stamp in your passport.
-This should satisfy the condition of declaration of presence in Italy.
 Consult the U.S. Department of State’s website for the most current country requirements.
 No Visa is required for stays up to 90 days.

 Official language.
-Italian is the official language and Ladin, German and English are widely spoken.
+Italian is the official language with German, English and Ladin also spoken.